MLS A to Z at the U

 • VETERANS

-The Veterans Services certifying officials are located in the Office of the University Registrar to assist veterans and dependents of veterans who are entitled to VA educational benefits.
+The Veterans Services certifying officials are in the Office of the University Registrar to assist veterans and dependents of veterans who are entitled to VA educational benefits.
 Review the Veterans Resource Guide to learn about the services that are available.

 The Veterans Resource Center provides support and guidance to student veterans for the successful transition from military service to campus life.
 They also connect veterans and military-affiliated students to academic and other University resources through collaborative programs and engagement activities with campus partners and alumni.